-Recommended Prepartaion: ENGL-101 or ENGL-101H Surveys the principles of Shakespearean poetry and drama.
+Recommended Preparation: ENGL-101 or ENGL-101H Surveys the principles of Shakespearean poetry and drama.
 Detailed reading of selected poems, comedies, tragedies, and histories.

-ENGL 280 WOMEN'S LITERATURE
+ENGL 280 WOMEN WRITERS

-Surveys literature written by women from diverse cultural backgrounds throughout various literary periods.
+Surveys literature written by women from diverse cultural backgrounds throughout various literary periods focusing on relevant, on-going gender issues.

-ENGL 281 INTRODUCTION TO SCIENCE FICTION
+ENGL 281 INTRODUCTION TO SCIENCE FICTION AND FANTASY

-Introduces fantasy and science fiction as literature, emphasizing the history and traditions of the genre, the use of mythology, and the political, philosophical and social commentary in works studied.
+Introduces science fiction and fantasy as literature; emphasizes the conventions, history, traditions of the genre, and the use of mythology.
+Provides a context for the political, philosophical, and social commentary in works studied.

-ENGLISH AS A SECOND LANGUAGE
+ENGLISH AS SECOND LANGUAGE